Kunstbanause/Last64/last64_bloom/DESIGN.md

 - [ ] GUI (health, XP bars)
 - [ ] Visual effects and bloom
 - [x] Multiplayer support (4 players)

+## 🛠️ KNOWN ISSUES
+- All the geometry is black (not showing the configured color).
+Something with the custom code generated geometry or render pipeline is not correct.

 ## 📂 Project Structure (Suggested)
 n64-project/